 All visitors to Kunstmuseum Den Haag, the Museum of Photography and GEM are requested not to bring a coat or bag if possible.
 You may take bags up to A4 size into the museum with you.
 Larger bags may not be taken into the museum.
 The capacity of our cloakroom is currently limited, as we will be hanging coats and bags far apart so that they do not touch.
 If you arrive with a bag larger than A4 size and the cloakroom is full, we regret that you will not be allowed to enter the museum.
 The cloakroom with attendant at Kunstmuseum Den Haag is open, but the lockers are not in use.
 The unattended cloakroom and the lockers at the Museum of Photography/GEM are both open.
 They are situated in a narrow corridor, so only one visitor may enter the area at a time.
 Visitors must hang their coat themselves.
 Some of the coat hooks are not in use to ensure there is sufficient distance between coats.
 A limited number of lockers are available at the Museum of Photography /GEM.
 You can obtain a disinfected locker key at the ticket desk for a €2 deposit.

 Our toilets are accessible and will be cleaned once an hour.
 Toilet facilities are located in several places at Kunstmuseum Den Haag, the Museum of Photography and GEM.
-Since visitors are obliged to follow a fixed route, it is important to bear in mind the location of the toilets before you start your visit.
-Movement through the museum is one-way, so you will not be able to return to a toilet once you have passed it.
-The toilets are marked on the plan which can be downloaded in the ticketing environment, and which will handed out at the ticket office on arrival.
-You may of course use the toilet off the lobby on arrival.
-You will pass one other toilet on the Berlage route, and three on the Mondrian route.
 At the toilets in the central lobby of Kunstmuseum Den Haag a toilet attendant will monitor the number of people entering.
 The outer doors to the other toilet facilities will be left open at all times so you can see if they are occupied.
 Soap is available for you to wash your hands at the toilet, and hand sanitizer is available by the entrance to the toilet facilities.
-At the Museum of Photography/GEM there is one group of toilets which you will be able to use at the start and end of your visit.
-Again, you may not retrace your steps to the toilet in view of the one-way route through the museum.
+At the Museum of Photography/GEM there is one group of toilets at the entrance of the museum.

 Disabled access toilets

 Kunstmuseum Den Haag, the Museum of Photography and GEM are on several floors and levels.
-Normally, you would always be able to return to the central lift to move to another floor or level.
-This is not currently possible, however, due to the need to follow specific routes.
-To ensure that our museums remain accessible to people who cannot use the stairs, we have set out a special wheelchair-friendly route that does give access to the lifts.
-As of 1 June the lift may only be used by people on the wheelchair-friendly route.
-This will minimise the number of people using the lift.
+You are always able to return to the central lift to move to another floor or level.
 The lifts at both Kunstmuseum Den Haag and the Museum of Photography/GEM are small and can therefore accommodate only one person at a time, with the exception of a companion assisting a visitor in a wheelchair.

 Our information desk in the central lobby of Kunstmuseum Den Haag has information on our exhibitions, collection and facilities.
 Wheelchairs, rollators and strollers are also issued at the information desk.
 Special plans of the museum for wheelchair users are also available.
 Staff at the information desk are behind a perspex screen and wear gloves.
 There is no information desk at the Museum of Photography/GEM.
 Information is however available at the ticket desk.